 "Amy's Choice".
 The Doctor, Amy and Rory find themselves being transported between two realities, forced by the Dream Lord to choose which is real and which is a dream.
 When the Doctor realizes that the Dream Lord is a manifestation of his own dark side and can manipulate events in both worlds, he correctly concludes that both scenarios are dreams.

-Part of the premise of BIONICLE.
-Although the characters themselves don't ask questions relating to how they, a bunch of sentient cyborgs, came to be living a primitive lifestyle on a tropical island , Word Of God has stated that this was a major source of the series' appeal in the early years, as the viewer would be curious as to how this situation came about.
+BIONICLE.
+Although the characters themselves don't ask questions relating to how they, a bunch of sentient cyborgs, came to be living a primitive lifestyle on a tropical island , Word of God has stated that this was a major source of the series' appeal in the early years, as the viewer would be curious as to how this situation came about.
 The Matoran were unaware that they were suffering from mass amnesia, so they were just as surprised as the viewers were when their origins were slowly revealed over the next few years of storyline.

 The Neverhood begins with our hero Klaymen trapped in a room (see above) with no information, and goes from there.